-If you decide to hire a lawyer, know that there are standards that every competent foreclosure attorney should meet.
+If you decide to hire a lawyer, every competent foreclosure attorney must meet certain standards.
 To get the best service from your lawyer, you should go into the relationship knowing how a reasonable foreclosure attorney should treat you, handle your case, and more.

 But if you get to the point where you no longer want the lawyer's services, you can fire that attorney.
 Before you end the relationship, though, you should first let the lawyer know about your concerns.
 You just might be able to work out your issues.